brugr/macos-swedish-keyboard/README.md

 	/Library/Keyboard Layouts (All users)
 	~/Library/Keyboard Layouts (Only current user)

-and restart.
+and restart your Mac.
 You can then choose the 'Swedish - Normal' layout from System Preferences.

 Note that if you don't copy them to `/Library/Keyboard Layouts` then you won't be able to use them on the lock screen and in password dialoges.